markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-4/populate-service-checks-json.md

 The `service_check.json` file describes any and all service checks made by the integration.
 That's it!
-Grab the sample configuration from the [Datadog integrations documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/?tab=servicecheck#example-service-check-config) and drop it into `dd/integrations-extras/awesome/assets/service_checks.json`{{open}}.
+Grab the sample configuration from the [Datadog integrations documentation](https://docs.datadoghq.com/developers/integrations/new_check_howto/?tab=servicecheck#example-service-check-config)(you may need to scroll down to fid it) and drop it into `dd/integrations-extras/awesome/assets/service_checks.json`{{open}}.
 Make sure to replace the existing contents of the file.

 An important question to consider:
 <details>